supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/faq.md

 Supaglue is an embedded integrations solution built for developers.
 The core differentiators are that it's open-source, code-centric, and ships with customizable React components you can embed into your product.

-As a result, you can ship deep integrations with Supaglue quickly and deploy it on your own infrastructure, enabling seamless integration experiences for your customers.
+As a result, you can ship deeper integrations with Supaglue quickly and deploy it on your own infrastructure, enabling seamless integration experiences for your customers.

 ### Who should use this?